35% increase in matches that resulted in a meeting

 Team

-Two Software Engineers
+Myself & two Software Engineers

 The Problem

 Only 2 out of 10 networking matches resulted in a meeting.
+Employees were passively assigned matches with no context, no agency, and no clear reason to engage.

 The Solution